risingwavelabs/risingwave-docs-legacy/docs/tutorials/fast-twitter-events-processing.md

 git clone https://github.com/singularity-data/risingwave-demo.git
 ```

-Now navigate to the `ad-ctr` directory and start the demo cluster from the docker compose file.
+Now navigate to the `twitter` directory and start the demo cluster from the docker compose file.

 ```shell
 cd twitter